Top Southeast Asia Travel Destination

 Wat Xieng Thong

 Wat Xieng Thong is the most sacred temple in all of Laos.
 It is located in Luang Prabang and was built between 1550 and 1560 by the Lao King at the time.
-The temple is a preserved example of traditional Lao architecture, religion, and culture and continues to be one of the most visited site in the country.
+The temple is a preserved example of traditional Lao architecture, religion, and culture and continues to be one of the most visited sites in the country.

 The Bolaven Plateau is a beautiful area of Laos and many tourists take time to rent a motorbike to ride through the area.
 While you’re there, visit some of the nearby waterfalls, enjoy the beautiful scenery, and visit some of the local tribal villages to learn more about the ethnic minorities in Laos and what makes each group unique.